sjoerdvankreel/firefly-synth-2/static/Manual.md

 You can hear the effect of the blend parameter as a change in amplitude only.<br/>
 The spread parameter "does something" but you basically cannot hear it as each subvoice is exactly the same, so, it doesn't matter where it is positioned in the stereo spectrum.

+Unison detune applies to all oscillator types except External Audio.<br/>
+It controls the fine pitch offset relative to center position (so, with odd voice count, center voice has no offset).

+Phase offset and phase offset randomization apply to Wave and FM mode only.<br/>
+With zero phase offset, the unison output will have a harsh attack to it as all subvoices are initially the same.<br/>
+With 100% phase offset, the unison output produces more of a string-like sound but still with a very distinctive phasing effect.<br/>
+Use the phase offset randomization control to produce a more natural sound.